Reconstructing quantum theory from diagrammatic postulates: The reconstruction

+We have therefore demonstrated that the state spaces of our systems correspond to the state spaces of C*-Algebras; moreover processes in our theory from a system $A$ to $B$ correspond to the set of \emph{all} CP maps between the associated C*-Algebras.
+We know that processes must be CP maps (they are linear and map bipartite states to bipartite states).
+All that needs to be proved is that every CP map corresponds to a process in the theory.
+This is exactly what we showed in Lem.~\ref{lem:NRH}.

-This completes the reconstruction as we have demonstrated that our postulates are equivalent to systems being finite-dimensional C*-algebras and processes being completely positive trace preserving maps between them: precisely the process-theoretic description of Quantum Theory (Ex.~\ref{Ex:CStar}) that we were aiming for.
+This completes the reconstruction as we have demonstrated that our postulates are equivalent to systems being finite-dimensional C*-algebras and processes being completely positive trace-preserving maps between them: this is precisely the process-theoretic description of quantum theory (Ex.~\ref{Ex:CStar}) we were aiming for.
+Note that this does not mean that every C*-algebra is necessarily in the theory, for example, classical theory satisfies all of our postulates, as does the theory made up of classical theory together with tensors and direct sums of qubits.
+This, however, \emph{should} be the target of a reconstruction.
+A reconstruction should tell us what can exist not what does exist.
+Indeed, this is precisely what we have in traditional presentations of quantum theory, we are told that to every physical system there is an associated Hilbert space, not that to every Hilbert space there is an associated physical system.